Spatio-Temporal-Lab/LBF-Gama/README.md

 ### Datasets

-Yelp dataset can be found in following link，tweet dataset is not publicly available for the time being.
+The datasets used in paper can be downloaded from the following links:

 - URL：https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset
 - Yelp: https://www.yelp.com/dataset/download